 Thoughts on Whiting Forest Canopy Walk

 The design of the canopy walk was great.
 The canopy walk has a wire fence with a sturdy wooden bar to help it blend into the surroundings while providing a safe border.
-I never felt insecure at the heights.
-We did notice the platform at the spruce trees swaying.
 The wide paths definitely helped with the feeling of security.
-Although if you are particularly sensitive, you may want to proceed with caution.
+If you are particularly sensitive to heights, you may want to proceed with caution.

-Our only disappointment is that Dow Gardens is only open during the day.
+Our only disappointment is that Whiting Forest is only open during the day.
 There were lights installed throughout the canopy walk and it would be perfect for a night time Halloween event or a scout sleepover.
 Hopefully they will expand into those areas next year now that they are officially open.

 Visit Whiting Forest of Dow Gardens